August 4, 2019

 6. Location, Location, and Location!

-This one’s a golden tip on how to improve and managing a remote teams’ productivity.
+This one’s a golden tip on how to improve and learn how to manage remote team productivity.
 You need to have an office of some sort where you can work.
 It could be your dining table, a study room, or a certain corner of your bedroom where you can work without getting carried away by too many distractions.

 This is one of the tips that I learned from a friend.
 You need to have a setup that orchestrates productivity.
 If you just started working remotely as a team, or an individual, you will eventually burn out for as long as you are not situated at a place that reflects an office environment.
 Therefore, set up an office at your home and try to work in an enclosed environment.
 That means no TV, minimal cellphone use, no kids and an overall productive area where nobody is around to disturb you.